top of page

 When is the training?

-Training will be held in mid-January 2026; training time is counted as part of consultants’ contracted working hours.
+Training will be held in late August 2026; training time is counted as part of consultants’ contracted working hours.

 When would I begin working, and what are the working hours?

-New consultants will start giving consultations (Writing Centre & Speaking Studio) and in-course support (VaDR) in January 2026.
+New consultants will start giving consultations (Writing Centre) and in-course support (VaDR) in September 2026.
 Consultants will work about 8 hours a week.
-A typical weekly work schedule includes four to six pre-booked 30-minute consultations for writing and speaking consultants, or about two hours of workshops per week for VaDR consultants.
+A typical weekly work schedule includes four to six pre-booked 30-minute consultations for writing consultants, or about two hours of workshops per week for VaDR consultants.
 Consultants will also spend time on preparation for consultations and workshops, short administrative tasks, consultant development activities, and promotion work each week.
 Applicants should be able to commit to serve for at least one semester.

 Are the working hours flexible?